DeepSeek V4: Open-Weight Frontier at 1/7 the Cost

 | GPT-5.4 | $2.50 | $15.00 | ~4.3× cheaper |

-DeepSeek separately reported that V4 demonstrates performance parity on Huawei Ascend NPUs and NVIDIA GPUs — a claim that, if independently confirmed, undercuts the assumption that Chinese AI labs need NVIDIA's latest silicon to ship a frontier-class model23.
+DeepSeek separately reported that V4 demonstrates performance parity on Huawei Ascend NPUs and NVIDIA GPUs for inference workloads — a claim that, if independently confirmed, undercuts the assumption that Chinese AI labs need NVIDIA's latest silicon to serve a frontier-class model in production24.

 How V4 Compares to the Open-Weight Field